-Adults: Butterflies that remain in cold-winter areas as adults find safe places to rest, like cracks in rocks or tree bark, and enter a state known as diapause.
-This is essentially a kind of hibernation for bugs, where butterflies shut down all their non-essential systems like reproduction and slow their metabolism dramatically.
+Butterflies that remain in cold-winter areas as adults find safe places to rest, like cracks in rocks or tree bark, and enter a state known as diapause.
+This is essentially a kind of hibernation for bugs.
+Butterflies shut down all their non-essential systems like reproduction and slow their metabolism dramatically.
 Special chemicals in their bodies work as anti-freeze, and the butterfly remains dormant until warmer weather arrives.
 These are usually the last butterflies to be seen in an area each fall, and the first to reappear in the spring.
 Examples include:

 - Mourning Cloak (Nymphalis antiopa)